osg-htc/user-school-2023/docs/logistics/dining.md

 # Dining

-There are many dining options in Madison near the user school, especially on State Street which is only a couple of blocks away.
-We have curated a staff list of options below but, it is not exhaustive, so we encourage you to look online as well if these don't suite your taste.
+There are many dining options in Madison near the user school, and your hotel, especially on State Street which is only a couple of blocks away.

 ## Local Food Trucks